 We're testing a new way to do online services.
 Visit our Services Directory - use it and tell us what you think!

 Low Level SupervisionTelephone Reporting System (TRS) is an automated telephone/web based monitoring system designed to increase accountability for lower risk clients.
-Click here for further details.
+Further details are available about the Telephone Reporting System.

 Intake Unit The intake unit completes risk/need assessments and completes pre-sentence investigations on adult clients to determine appropriate level of supervision and services to be provided.